belle2/basf2/online_book/basf2/skim.rst

 plain skim name in the LFN.
 Instead, we have standardised eight-digit *skim codes* to identify skims.
 When searching for skimmed datasets on the grid, use the skim codes.
-The documentation of each skim on :ref:`Sphinx <skim_physics>` contains its corresponding skim code.
+The documentation of each skim on :ref:`Sphinx <skim_physics>` contains its corresponding skim code, and the full table of codes can be found in the documentation of `skim.registry.SkimRegistryClass`.

 .. note::